 This strictly medical keto diet was high in fat for two reasons: to provide an increased amount of ketones reaching the brain to reduce (and in several cases completely stop) seizures, AND to prevent the children patients from losing too much weight and impeding their physical development.

-Therefore, if the intent on a keto diet is to lose body fat, then the consumption of fat needs to be reduced.
+Therefore, if the intent on a keto diet is to lose body fat, then the consumption of fat needs to be limited, to avoid calorie excess.
 Dietary intake will take precedence for energy burning, which means that if you eat all the fat needed for your body to burn as energy then it will not dip into its stored fat reserves.

 Will too much protein kick me out of ketosis?

-If a person has, in the other hand, insulin resistance, and follows a standard American diet, then protein is in fact bumping up insulin (11).
+If a person has, in the other hand, insulin resistance, and follows a standard American diet, then protein is in fact bumping up insulin.
 Protein will spike insulin when it is ingested together with glucose.
 Insulin when present in high levels will impede the liver from creating ketones.

 What about gluconeogenesis?

-Also important to note, gluconeogenesis can occur using not only using protein as a substract (1), but also glycerol (fat).
+Also important to note, gluconeogenesis can occur not only using protein as substract, but also glycerol (fat).
 The very first option for gluconeogenesis, though, is lactate (a by-product of glucose used in muscle cells).
 So, in the end, GNC will happen if needed, whether you eat protein or not.

 We should all be thankful to gluconeogenesis: it is what makes a ketogenic diet possible.
 It provides glucose to the cells in our bodies that need it, without us having to eat any carbs at all.